 Sponsored by AEMT

-Commenting on the awards dinner, Thomas Marks, Secretariat at the AEMT said, “We were delighted with the entire event from start to finish.
-The venue, food and drink were all excellent, the entertainment was fantastic, but for me, just seeing so many people from across our sector coming together to recognise and celebrate the excellent work which it collectively carries out every day, is gratification enough.
-My congratulations go to each of the Finalists and Winners.”
+Commenting on the awards dinner, Thomas Marks, Secretary at the AEMT said, “We were delighted with the entire event from start to finish.
+The venue, food and drink were all excellent, the stage set and overall presentation was fantastic, but for me, just seeing so many people from across our sector coming together to recognise and celebrate the excellent work which it collectively carries out every day, is simply wonderful.
+Sincere congratulations go to each of the Finalists and of course to the eventual Winners.”